calpoly-csai/CSAI_Voice_Assistant/README.md

 # Spring 2019: Wake Word

-**Active Software Developers:** Kalen Goo, Eli Bakshi, Tyler Herzog, Viet Nguyen, Kyaw Soe
+**Active Software Developers:** Eli Bakshi, Michael Fekadu, Kalen Goo, Tyler Herzog, Viet Nguyen, Kyaw Soe

 Currently designing the wake-word solution for the voice assistant.
 This is to create a speech recognition application layer for the assistant.
 Currently collecting data to extract MFCCs as input features to feed the GRU RNN.